The co-op bookstore for avid readers

 J. M. Coetzee

 Language, historically speaking, has always been slippery.
 Two dictionaries provide two different maps of the universe: which one is true, or are both false?
-Speaking in Tongues--taking the form of a dialogue between Nobel-Laureate novelist J. M. Coetzee and eminent translator Mariana Dimópulos--explores questions that have constantly plagued writers and translators, now more than ever.
-Among them:
+Speaking in Tongues--taking the form of a dialogue between Nobel laureate novelist J. M. Coetzee and eminent translator Mariana Dimópulos--examines some of the most pressing linguistic issues that plague writers and translators well into the twenty-first century.

-In the tradition of Walter Benjamin's seminal essay "The Task of the Translator," Speaking in Tongues emerges as an engaging and accessible work of philosophy, shining a light on some of the most important linguistic and philological issues of our time.
+Drawing from decades of experience in the craft of language, both Dimópulos and Coetzee face the reality, as did Walter Benjamin over a century ago in his seminal essay "The Task of the Translator," that when it comes to self-expression, some things will always get lost in translation.
+Speaking in Tongues finally emerges as an engaging and accessible work of philosophy, shining a light on some of the most important linguistic and philological issues of our time.

 Book Details